JeffT13/binaryclassification/README.md

 Collaborators: Jeffrey Tumminia

-Goal: Build a c;assifier for identifying gamma rays from noisy simulated data.
+Goal: Build a classifier for identifying gamma rays from noisy simulated data.

 Learning Objective: Compare and constrast different supervised classification algorithms in effectiveness and efficiency.